Hunter-DDM/stablemoe/README.md

 For language model, you can preprocess your own corpus with the ```fairseq-preprocess``` command.
 Please refer to the [official example](https://github.com/pytorch/fairseq/tree/main/examples/language_model) in fairseq for more details.
 If the corpus is too large, you may need to split it into shards for better efficiency.

-## Train a Stable-MoE Language Model
+## Train a StableMoE Language Model

 An example training command to train a 16-expert StableMoE model (with 16 GPUs) is as follows:
 ```